Accident At Work Compensation Examples

 Examples of accidents that could occur in the workplace might include:

-• You might have tripped over a wire that wasn’t adequately covered in an office.
-As a result, you may have sustained a broken wrist.
+• You might have tripped over a wire that wasn’t adequately covered in an office, resulting in a broken wrist

 • You might have slipped on a wet floor that wasn’t signposted leading to you sustaining a shoulder injury.